 For both 4a-4b and 4c-4d, after receiving the DNS response, the LDNSR may inform SMF with IP address of EAS and FQDN if certain criteria set by SMF are matched, e.g., the IP address of EAS in DNS response is within the IP range(s) indicated by SMF, or the FQDN is matched.
 Then, SMF may decide whether to trigger the insertion of the ULCL/Local PSA.

+NOTE: The LDNSR may cache what the LDNSR has informed SMF for each DNS response.
+Once the LDNSR informs SMF, both 4b-5 and 4d-5 can be skipped.

 5a.
 The SMF decides DNAI and performs UL CL/L-PSA selection and set up.
 The DNAI and UL CL/Local PSA2 are selected based on the information provided by LDNSR to ensure the selected local PSA and EAS are corresponding to same DNAI.